QAInsights/PerfAction/README.md

 * `args`
   * Optional
   * Additional arguments you can pass it to your test plan execution
+* `test-results`
+  * Optional
+  * If you want your result to have a different extension than jtl such as .csv , default value result.jtl
 ## Usage

 ### Example #1 with no arguments